fenago/oracle19c-labs/dataguard/lab_guides/lab34.md

     DGMGRL>
     ```

-10. Return to the SQL\*Plus session on stndby and start the physical
+10. Return to the SQL\*Plus session on orcldg and start the physical
     standby database.

     ```